-ISO 45001 Certification: Consultants in India and Sri Lanka
+ISO 45001 CERTIFICATION: Consultants in India and Sri Lanka

-ISO 45001:2018 is an International Standard that specifies requirements for an occupational health and safety (OH&S) management system, with guidance for its use, to enable an organization to proactively improve its OH&S performance in preventing injury and ill-health as well as by proactively improving its OH&S performance… ISO 45001 is intended to be applicable to any organization regardless of its size, type, and nature.
+ISO 45001:2018 is an International Standard that specifies requirements for occupational health and safety (OH&S) management system, with guidance for its use, to enable an organization to proactively improve its OH&S performance in preventing injury and ill-health as well as by proactively improving its OH&S performance… ISO 45001 is intended to be applicable to any organization regardless of its size, type, and nature.

 ISO 45001:2018 is an ISO standard for management systems of occupational safety and health (OH&S), published in March 2018.
 The goal of ISO 45001 is the reduction of occupational injuries and diseases.